panovr/CubicViewer/README.md

 # CubicViewer
-An interactive cubic panorama viewer plugin for ImageJ/Fiji
+An interactive cubic panorama viewer for ImageJ/Fiji